niceume/learn_sas/LAB8-1_SAS_TwoIndependetVariables(ParameterInference).md

  histogram fev/normal;
  probplot fev;
 RUN;
-/* Simple random samples.
-Sample sizes are large enough (589 vs 65).
-Independent samples. */ /* Equal variance. */
+/* Assumptions to satisfy: 1.
+Simple random samples.
+2. Sample sizes are large enough (589 vs 65).
+3. Independent samples. */
+/* About sample size, each group must be larger than 30 (, some say 40).
+Or the population from which theses samples are taken should follow normal distribution. */
+/* If these assumptions are not met, use non-parametic version.
+Mann–Whitney’s U test.
+In SAS, use NPAR1WAY Procedure. */ /* One more thing to consider.  */
+/* Equal variance. => Use student t-test.
+Otherwise, use Welch's t-test. (unequal variance version of t-test)*/

 /*Step3 : statistic*/
 /* From the previous result, x1b = 2.5661 , x2b = 3.2769 , sd1 = 0.8505, sd2 = 0.7500 */